 Oscar-winning In A Better World by Susanne Bier

 The Danish film The Hunt by Thomas Vinterberg starring Mads Mikkelsen

 The BAFTA and Oscar-winning Danish film Babette's Feast by Gabriel Axel

 The BAFTA and Oscar-winning Babette's Feast by Gabriel Axel

 The Danish film The Celebration by Thomas Vinterberg

 The Hunt (2012)

 The Hunt is a disturbing tale of how easily lies can become truth.
 Danish heartthrob Mads Mikkelsen plays schoolteacher Lucas, accused of wrong-doing by a student.
 Mads Mikkelsen won Best Actor at the Cannes Film Festival in 2012 for his role and the film won Best Screenplay at the European Film Awards 2012.
-The Hunt is nominated for Best Foreign Language Film at the Golden Globes 2014.
+The Hunt is nominated for Best Foreign Language Film at the Oscars and the Golden Globes 2014.

 A Royal Affair (2012)